Sasha Montenegro

-She was married to the late José López Portillo, a former President of Mexico.
+She was married to José López Portillo, President of Mexico from 1991 to 2004.

 Early life and career

-Sasha Montenegro was born in Bari, Kingdom of Italy as the only child of Montenegrin parents Silvia Popović and Živojin Aćimović.
-Her mother belonged to an aristocratic family from Montenegro and her father worked for the British Intelligence Service.
+Montenegro was born in Bari, Kingdom of Italy, on 20 January, 1946, to Yugoslav parents Silvia Popović and Živojin Aćimović.
+Her mother belonged to an aristocratic family from Montenegro, and her father worked for the British Intelligence Service.
 Members of Silvia Popović's family reportedly died in death camps during the Nazi occupation of Yugoslavia.

 Her remaining family moved to Argentina where she was raised.
 She then relocated to Mexico.
 Sasha became an actress in the 1970s and made several lucha libre movies with superstar El Santo.
 Starting in the mid-1970s and through towards the late 1980s, she obtained roles in several Mexican sex comedies.
 She participated in four telenovelas and had a starring role in Una mujer marcada ("A tainted woman", 1979).

 Personal life

 In the 1980s, she maintained a relationship with the former President of Mexico, José López Portillo, who was still married to Carmen Romano, with whom he had three children.
-López Portillo obtained a divorce from Romano.
-He and Montenegro married in 2000 after Romano's death.
+In 1991, López Portillo obtained a divorce from Romano and he and Montenegro were married in a civil ceremony later that year.

 Montenegro battled with López Portillo during his later years.
-When he was hospitalized with pneumonia in 2004, her visits with him were limited by his children from the previous marriage.
-During this time and amidst divorce proceedings with Montenegro, López Portillo died.
+When he was hospitalized with pneumonia in 2004, her visits were limited by his children from previous marriage.
+During this time, while divorce proceedings between Montenegro, López Portillo were underway, he died.